openhab/openhab-addons/bundles/org.openhab.voice.pipertts/README.md

 ### Multi Speaker Voices

-Models that support multiples speakers register each of them as a different voice in the server.
+Models that support multiples speakers are shown as multiple voices in OpenHAB.

 ### Text to Speech Configuration

 Use your favorite configuration UI to edit **Settings / Other Services - Piper Text-to-Speech**:

-* **Preload model** - Keep first voice model used loaded in memory.
+* **Preload model** - Keep last voice model used loaded in memory, these way it can be reused on next execution if the voice option matches.

 ### Configuration via a text file